KankoAr/RocketbotAutomationProject/README.md

 # AutomationProject

-This is a simple Python bot that reads input from an Excel file, fills out web forms, and sends emails.
+This is a simple Python bot with selenium that reads input from an Excel file, fills out web forms, and sends emails.

 ## Installation